 HISTORY OF THE ASSOCIATION

 Towne Family Association, Inc., was organized in 1980 by William Bradford Towne and Alexandria Deena Towne.
 Deena, who became the first president, died in 1988.
-Bill Towne, who died in 1995, became the first editor of the quarterly newsletter, About Towne which is published by the organization.
+Bill Towne, who died in 1995, became the first editor of the quarterly newsletter, About Towne which has been published by the organization since January-February-March 1981.
+The organization holds an annual reunion, the first being held 22 August 1981 at the Howard Johnson's Restaurant in Danvers, Massachusetts.
+See the Reunions page for locations of subsequent reunions.

 The organization of over 500 members holds an annual reunion in various parts of the United States which attracts new members from far and wide.
 The reunions are coordinated by volunteers each year.
 New members are recruited on the TFA website, and by reference to TFA by organizations such as the Nurse Homestead in Massachusetts.